 International Study Trip**

-The 2019 Singapore Intake will take part in an International Study Trip to Hong Kong.
+The 2019 Singapore Intake took part in an International Study Trip to Hong Kong.
 Students participate in lectures and company visits to gain insights into the culture and business practices of the host country.

 Learning a foreign language is required for all students.
 Non-French speakers have the option of studying French (beginner to advanced level), a recommended option for students looking to work in France following their studies.
 French speakers may choose from a number of other languages at the beginner level.